abluescarab/tModLoader-WingSlot/README.md

-﻿This mod adds a dedicated wing slot to the inventory.
+﻿This mod adds dedicated Utility Slots (wings, boots, balloon) to the inventory.
+These 3 types of accessories often feel like quality-of-life improvements that it really sucks to lose as you get cool build-defining and boss accessories.

+Majority of the work can be credited to [abluescarab](https://github.com/abluescarab/tModLoader-WingSlot), as this was just building on top.

+Notes:
+June 21 2022:
+* Uploading first release version
+* Not currently tested in multiplayer, but seems like it should work
+* Some config options removed for simplicity of development, may reenable eventually

+The rest of this readme is copied unchanged from their repo:

 Now includes a config file!
 Access it from the in-game Mod Configuration.

 * Left-click a set of wings or a dye, then place it in the slot.
 * Right-click to equip wings.